FabianoSouzaPereira/celulas_PHP/README.md

 ### PHP

-**PHP** (a recursive acronym for PHP: Hypertext Preprocessor) is a widely used, open source scripting language, widely used, and especially suitable for web development and that can be embedded within **HTML**.
+Recursive acronym for PHP: Hypertext Preprocessor is a widely used, open source scripting language, widely used, and especially suitable for web development and that can be embedded within **HTML**.
 This projest was build with metodos that use what I call "static injection", it consists int keep a component top and bottom fixed end injecting a new content betwing them. **PHP** in this project is injecting  **HTML**, **CSS** and **javascript** directto window throws **ECHO**, literally drawing the source code.

 ### JQuery

-**JQuery** is a fast, small, and feature-rich JavaScript library.
+Fast, small, and feature-rich JavaScript library.
 It makes things like **HTML** document traversal and manipulation, event handling, animation, and **Ajax** much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, **jQuery** has changed the way that millions of people write **JavaScript**.
 Well, said that, I must tell you that although some people assuming that